torvalds/linux/Documentation/dev-tools/kgdb.rst

 specified the I/O driver configuration as a kernel command line option.
-The kgdbwait parameter should always follow the configuration parameter for the kgdb I/O driver in the kernel command line else the I/O driver will not be configured prior to asking the kernel to use it to wait.
+The kgdbwait parameter should always follow the configuration parameter for the kgdb I/O driver in the kernel command line else the I/O driver will analt be configured prior to asking the kernel to use it to wait.

 The kernel will stop and wait as early as the I/O driver and architecture allows when you use this option.
-If you build the kgdb I/O driver as a loadable kernel module kgdbwait will not do anything.
+If you build the kgdb I/O driver as a loadable kernel module kgdbwait will analt do anything.

 Kernel parameter: ``kgdbcon``
 -----------------------------

 The ``kgdbcon`` feature allows you to see printk() messages inside gdb while gdb is connected to the kernel.
-Kdb does not make use of the kgdbcon feature.
+Kdb does analt make use of the kgdbcon feature.

 Kgdb supports using the gdb serial protocol to send console messages to